IBM/live-streaming-of-IoT-data-using-streaming-analytics/README.md

 ### 2. Deploy API

 In order to simulate real-time incoming data, we create an API and deploy it to Cloud Foundry.
 >NOTE: IBM Streaming analytics has the following input sources: Stream events from a Kafka broker, IBM Event Streams, MQTT broker, Watson IoT device platform.
-If you have knowledge to these then you can skip this step and create your own input block.
+If you have knowledge about any of these, then you can skip this step and create your own input block.

 * Create a [Cloud Foundry](https://cloud.ibm.com/catalog/starters/cloud-foundry?runtime=python) service with python runtime and follow the steps bellow.